-1. Lubricate the following with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with PTFE.
+1. Lubricate the following with Extreme Grease or 2-4-C with PTFE.

-Tube Ref No. Description Where Used Part No. 94 0 Anti-Corrosion Grease Propeller shaft 92-802867Q 1 95 🗇 2-4-C with PTFE Propeller shaft 92-802859A 1
+Tube Ref No. Description Where Used Part No.

+Extreme Grease Propeller shaft 8M0071842

+95 🗀 2-4-C with PTFE Propeller shaft 92-802859A 1

-• Propeller shaft - Refer to Propeller Replacement for removal and installation of the propeller.
+Propeller shaft - Refer to Propeller Replacement for removal and installation of the propeller.
 Coat the entire propeller shaft with lubricant to prevent the propeller hub from corroding and seizing to the shaft.

-2. Lubricate the following with Quicksilver or Mercury Precision Lubricants 2-4-C with PTFE or Special Lubricant 101.
+2. Lubricate the following with 2-4-C with PTFE.

-Tube Ref No. Description Where Used Part No. 34 🛈 Special Lubricant 101 Swivel bracket, tilt support lever, tilt tube, steering cable grease fitting 92-802865Q02 95 (0 2-4-C with PTFE Swivel bracket, tilt support lever, tilt tube, steering cable grease fitting 92-802859A 1
+Tube Ref No. Description Where Used Part No. 95 🕠 2-4-C with PTFE Swivel bracket, tilt support lever, tilt tube, steering cable grease fitting 92-802859A 1

-- Swivel bracket Lubricate through fitting. - Tilt support lever Lubricate through fitting.
+- · Swivel bracket Lubricate through fitting. - Tilt support lever Lubricate through fitting.